 Significant additional capital will be needed in the future to continue our planned operations, including further development of our gene circuit platform, preparing IND or equivalent filings, conducting preclinical studies and clinical trials, commercialization efforts, expanded research and development activities and costs associated with operating a public company.
 To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner as determined from time to time.
 If we sell common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
 Such sales may also result in material dilution to existing stockholders, and new investors could gain rights, preferences and privileges senior to the holders of shares of our common stock.
+For a more detailed description of our equity financing through sale of common shares to Chardan under the Purchase Agreement, see the Risk Factors titled "It is not possible to predict the number of shares of our common stock, if any, that we may sell to Chardan Capital Markets LLC, or Chardan, under our common stock Purchase Agreement, or the Purchase Agreement, with Chardan, or the actual gross proceeds resulting from those sales, or the dilution to our stockholders from those sales" and "The sale or issuance of shares of our common stock to Chardan will result in additional outstanding shares and the resale of shares of our common stock to decrease" in our Annual Report on Form 10-K for the year ended December 31, 2023.

 Pursuant to the Senti Biosciences, Inc. Equity Incentive Plan, our board of directors or compensation committee is authorized to grant stock options to our employees, directors and consultants.
 Initially, the maximum aggregate number of shares of our common stock that may be issued pursuant to stock awards under the Incentive Plan was 2,492,735 shares of our common stock.
 Additionally, the number of shares of our common stock reserved for issuance under the Incentive Plan automatically increases on January 1 of each year, beginning on January 1, 2023 and continuing through and including January 1, 2032, by 5% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our board of directors.
 Unless our board of directors elects not to increase the number of shares available for future grant each year, our stockholders may experience additional dilution, which could cause our stock price to fall.
-In addition, on August 5, 2022, out board of directors adopted the 2022 Inducement Plan, pursuant to which an aggregate of 2,000,000 shares of our common stock have been reserved for issuance.
+In addition, on August 5, 2022, our board of directors adopted the 2022 Inducement Plan, pursuant to which an aggregate of 2,000,000 shares of our common stock have been reserved for issuance.
 Our issuance of additional shares of common stock or other equity securities of equal or senior rank would, all else being equal, have the following effects:

-- the amount of cash available per share, including for payment of dividends in the future, may decrease; - · the relative voting strength of each previously outstanding share of common stock would be diminished; and - the market price of shares of our common stock may decline.
+- the amount of cash available per share, including for payment of dividends in the future, may decrease; - the relative voting strength of each previously outstanding share of common stock would be diminished; and - the market price of shares of our common stock may decline.